My latest tips, resources, and reads.

 Precept and BSF studies have aided my growth in Bible literacy.
 I recommend both options for women’s Bible studies.
-Come January, I will be leading a group of ladies through the last two chapters of Philippians for an in-depth inductive study.
+Come September, I will be leading a group of ladies through the book of Ruth for an in-depth inductive study.
 If you would like to know how to get more out of your Bible study, check out the blog series How Can I Get More Out of my Bible Study?
 You can find the posts from this series here.

 ON BIBLE TRANSLATIONS:

 Although there are many good translations, my preferred Bible translation is the ESV.
 This is not only because my pastor uses ESV in the pulpit but because I’ve done some research.